It can be hard to find individual time with your kids, but it’s possible. Here are some easy ways to find that time to help your children flourish.

 - Join them alone for one of their interests (sports, dance, library, etc.).

 - Read books together.

 - Do home projects together.
 They must be done, so why not together?

 - Play their favorite game.

 Remember, trying to treat everyone equally will never work.
 In fact, it will communicate a wrong message.

 Some are taller, some are shorter, some are funnier, some are smarter, some are more ambitious, and some are more artistic.

 You love them individually and for who they are as a person.
 Spending time alone with them on a consistent basis will help solidify their place in the family (in their minds) and will bring you both memories that will last a lifetime.

 Want to be sure you get quality time in?

-If you want to make sure each of your children get special time with you, but struggle to make it happen in the day to day it probably comes down to one thing: planning.
-Time flying past us really is a mother’s arch nemesis.
-This pack will help you take control of your time and priorities and make what’s most important happen.
-Click here to get instant access.
+That said, if you want to make sure each of your children get special time with you, but struggle to make it happen in the day to day it probably comes down to one thing: planning.